NCrashed/asteroids-arena/README.md

 - Zig.
 Low level alternative to pure C. Curious in performance and if it easy to bind to C libraries. **Done**.
 - Rust.
 Curious in performance and expressive power comparing to Haskell. **Done**.
 - С++.
 Widely used in game development.
 First implementation is unoptimized translation of C version with [entt](https://github.com/skypjack/entt) library **Done**.
+- OCaml.
+FP language with C backend, should be fast enough and with FP expression power. **In Progress**.
+Current implementation is not optimized.

 # Contributors

 - [@egorpugin](https://github.com/egorpugin) ported C version to C++ using [entt](https://github.com/skypjack/entt) library.
+- [@Heimdell](https://github.com/Heimdell) ported C version to OCaml.

 # Results